sbu-fsl/Metis/README.md

 Please go to the root directory of the Metis directory and do `make && make clean` to install Metis/MCFS libraries and header files.

+#### figure-6-analysis.sh: find: ‘/home/cc/my_mounting_point’: Transport endpoint is not connected

+You can safely ignore this warning, which does not affect the experiment.
+This is due to the special file `/home/cc/my_mounting_point` on Chameleon Cloud instances.

 ## Major Components: